UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Tracer_define.rst

  !
 Print surface tracer values to check
  WRITE(*, *) 'trn@Lena estuary', trn(600, 450, 1, jpmyt1)

+:kbd:`kt` is the timestep, :kbd:`trn` is the storage of tracer value and :kbd:`tra`

-The example below is the open boundary condition for our group, and another part of it is to preserve tracer values at the boundary to avoid the advection from those "zeros".
-A typical way is to hold values in the initial condition.
+The example below is the open boundary condition for our group.
+In order to preserve tracer values at the boundary from the impact of advection from "zero grids", you can hold values at the boundary as their initial condition.

 :file:`trcnxt.F90`::